ploegert/Performance.AspNetCore/README.md

     - using AKS (Azure Kubernetes Service)
     - using App Service to host the docker container
     - using Service fabric to host the docker container
-6. Host Apps in App Service Environment (ASE) - Similar to #1, only dedicated & can achine a high number scale set in the Hosting Plan.
+6. Host Apps in App Service Environment (ASE) - Similar to #1, only dedicated & can achieve a high number scale set in the Hosting Plan.

-For Simplicity sake, we can effectively rule out options 4, 5, & 6 out of scope of this performance evalation as we simply do not have the time or resources to cover all options at this time.
+For Simplicity sake, we can effectively rule out options 4, 5, & 6 out of scope of this performance evaluation as we simply do not have the time or resources to cover all options at this time.

 ### Asp.Net Benchmarch Numbers

-We began this benchmarking task hoping that we'd see performance numbers similar to [Asp.Net benchmarks](https://github.com/aspnet/benchmarks), which if you look at the numbers, it calls out a Asp.net 4.6 IIS hosted Asp.net app can recieve 51k Requests per second.
+We began this benchmarking task hoping that we'd see performance numbers similar to [Asp.Net benchmarks](https://github.com/aspnet/benchmarks), which if you look at the numbers, it calls out a Asp.net 4.6 IIS hosted Asp.net app can receive 51k Requests per second.
 It's worth noting that these tests execute on two physical machines that are connected via a physical switch - meaning it would not be reasonable to expect these performance numbers in Azure - But still...it's a heck of a place to start.

 It's also worth noting that they are using a tool called wrk (https://github.com/wg/wrk) to generate the load for these tests.